aleccool213/blog/content/posts/2020-09-18-cosmic/index.md

 slug: "/build-next-js-blog-with-cosmics-graphql-api/"
 ---

----

-Want to follow along with the build?
-[Click here to grab the app or fork the project.](https://www.cosmicjs.com/apps/nextjs-static-blog)
+<bold>Want to follow along with the build?
+[Click here to grab the app or fork the project.](https://www.cosmicjs.com/apps/nextjs-static-blog)</bold>

 ---